 One of my favorite things to do at Disney’s Polynesian Village is book a theme park view room and watch the Magic Kingdom fireworks show from my balcony.
 If I really want to treat myself, I’ll also get a Dole Whip from Pineapple Lanai to enjoy while watching Happily Ever After, the fireworks spectacular.

-Walt Disney World Villas for Large Families
+Walt Disney World villas for large Families

 For those traveling with groups larger than five, consider booking one of the Disney Vacation Club (DVC) villas.
 The villas range in size from Deluxe Studios that can sleep five to three-bedroom Grand Villas that can sleep up to 12 people.